sbadirli/Zero-shot-Insect-Discovery/DNA Embeddings/README.md

 ## Prerequisites

-The code was implemented in Python 3.7.10 and utilized the packages (full list) in `requirements.txt' file.
+The code was implemented in Python 3.7.10 and utilized the packages (full list) in `requirements.txt` file.
 The platform I used was Windows-10.
 Most important packages you need are the followings:
 ```
 tensorflow=2.1.0
 numpy=1.19.2